Understand your company's position and learn more about the options available

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.

 Call our team today on 0800 644 6080

 According to law, once agreed to, HMRC must keep to the arrangements except under exceptional circumstances.
-If there are any changes in your company’s situation which means it is no longer supportive of the TTP plan, they have the right to withdraw.
+If there are any changes in your company’s situation which means it is no longer supportive of the agreed time to pay arrangement, they have the right to withdraw.
 Honesty is imperative and if HMRC discover that you have falsified or misled them in any way during the application process, they can, and often will, terminate the agreement.

 We provide free confidential advice with absolutely no obligation.